proinsias/quotes/quotes/W/Weapons-of-Math-Destruction.md

 Cathy O'Neil

+> In Weapons of Math Destruction, many poisonous assumptions are camouflaged by math and go largely untested and unquestioned.

 > Models are opinions embedded in mathematics.

 > \[Racism\] is powered by haphazard data gathering and spurious correlations, reinforced by institutional inequities and polluted by confirmation bias.